-Our revenues are primarily generated from our Flexitouch System and we are therefore highly dependent on only one product.
+Our revenues are primarily generated from our Flexitouch system and we are therefore highly dependent on only one product.

-Our Flexitouch System accounted for 87% of our revenues for each of the years ended December 31, 2016 and 2015.
+Our Flexitouch system accounted for 92% and 87% of our revenues for the years ended December 31, 2017 and 2016, respectively.
 We expect that sales of this product will continue to account for the substantial majority of our revenues going forward.
-Therefore, our ability to execute our growth strategy will depend not only upon increasing awareness of lymphedema, but also on the adoption of our Flexitouch System to treat this condition.
-Many physicians and clinicians may have experience with, and/or invested substantial resources in, developing expertise in traditional treatments for lymphedema, which may make them less willing to adopt our Flexitouch System.
-If our Flexitouch System fails to achieve wide market acceptance for any reason, our business, financial condition and results of operations could be adversely affected.
+Therefore, our ability to execute our growth strategy will depend not only upon increasing awareness of lymphedema, but also on the adoption of our Flexitouch system to treat this condition.
+Many physicians and clinicians may have experience with, and/or invested substantial resources in, developing expertise in traditional or alternative treatments for lymphedema, which may make them less willing to adopt our Flexitouch system.
+If our Flexitouch system fails to achieve wide market acceptance for any reason, our business, financial condition and results of operations could be adversely affected.